GlobedGD/globed2/README.md

 ### Windows

+Same as any other mod.

+### Linux cross-compilation

-If you are on Linux, I recommend dualbooting to windows right now or using a VM.
+I recommend dualbooting to windows right now or using a VM.
 Otherwise good luck and have fun :)

 The steps below have to be done only once.
 After you get all the libraries you can modify and rebuild the mod as much as you want without going through it again.